-16 Presentation Strategies
+21 Presentation Strategies

 In this section, we will be discussing how we present content to our learners using technology.
-Let’s take a few minutes to reflect on teachers in our educational journies.
+Let’s take a few minutes to reflect on teachers in our educational journeys.
 Do you remember your favorite teacher?
 Why were they your favorite teacher?
 What about your worst teacher?
 What made them your worst teacher?
-Chances are your favorite teacher engaged you in your learning of the content, and the worst teacher did not.
+Chances are your favorite teacher engaged you in learning the content, and the worst teacher did not.

 While you are engaged in this week’s materials, draw on experiences you have had at presentations, classroom lectures, online lectures, etc., and think about what worked well and what didn’t.
-Visual lectures, chunked lectures, and authentic activities take more time upfront, but the reward of successful students is well worth it in the long run.
+Visual lectures, chunked lectures, and authentic activities take more time upfront, but the reward for successful students is well worth it in the long run.

 License

-Teaching Online: Course Design, Delivery, and Teaching Presence Copyright © by Analisa McMillan.
+Teaching Online: Course Design, Delivery, and Teaching Presence Copyright © 2020 by Analisa McMillan.
 All Rights Reserved.

 Share This Book